 Can medication trigger Sweet’s syndrome?

 How will I know if my Sweet’s syndrome has been triggered by medication?

-In at least 88% of patients with Sweet’s syndrome, their condition is not triggered by medication, but drug-induced Sweet’s syndrome should be considered if:
+In at least 88% of patients with Sweet’s syndrome their condition isn’t triggered by medication, but drug-induced Sweet’s syndrome should be considered if:

 - Your Sweet’s syndrome developed not long after a medication was started.

-- You were started on long-term medication for Sweet’s syndrome or another condition, and your Sweet’s syndrome has continued to persist for many months or years, even after treatment.
+- You were started on long-term medication for Sweet’s syndrome or another condition, and your Sweet’s syndrome has continued to persist for many months or years.

 What will happen if my doctor thinks I have drug-induced Sweet’s syndrome?

 Unfortunately, there is no special test to tell you whether or not your Sweet’s syndrome is being triggered by medication.
-However, if it is suspected that your Sweet’s syndrome is drug-induced, your doctor will:
+However, if it’s suspected that your Sweet’s syndrome is drug-induced, your doctor will:

-- Stop the medication that is possibly causing your Sweet’s syndrome.
+- Stop the medication that’s possibly causing your Sweet’s syndrome.
 Your Sweet’s syndrome should then start to settle down, but you may still need treatment.

 - Re-introduce the medication (rechallenge) to see if your Sweet’s syndrome flares-up again.
-Sometimes, your doctor will decide that this is not necessary.
+Sometimes, your doctor will decide that this isn’t necessary or safe.

 Why does medication trigger Sweet’s syndrome in some people?

 Drug-induced Sweet’s syndrome is sometimes a hypersensitivity reaction to medication, but it can happen for other reasons too, e.g. a treatment causing hormonal changes.

 Is hypersensitivity reaction the same as allergic reaction?

 No, not always.
 Allergic reaction is a hypersensitivity reaction, but not all hypersensitivity reactions are allergic reactions, and the latter applies to Sweet’s syndrome.
 Read more here.